cotodevel/snemulds/README.md

 How to get the latest working version:

     - Download latest sources from Master branch: https://bitbucket.org/Coto88/SnemulDS/get/HEAD.zip
-    - Download and copy, either /arm7dldi -> SnemulDS.nds or /arm9dldi -> SnemulDS.nds from /release folder, snemul.cfg as well, in SD:/ root folder.
+    - Download and copy, either /arm7dldi -> SnemulDS.nds or /arm9dldi -> SnemulDS.nds from /release folder, snemul.cfg as well, in SD:/ root .
 If it prompts for overwrite: Yes to All. arm7dldi and/or arm9dldi may work in your card.
 The one working will emit emulation sound.
+    - Create a /snes folder in SD: root, and put your homebrew games on it
+	- SPC Playback: Optionally, create a /spc folder in SD: root, and put your SPC files on it.
+You can choose and play a SPC File in the "SPC Jukebox" option.
 	- Then run SNEmulDS.nds

 Hotkeys: